mascaldotfr/CoRT/api/bin/bosses/README.md

 # BOSSES API

-This page documents the bosses API, used by CoRT and CoRT-dc.
+This page documents the bosses API endpoint, used by CoRT and CoRT-dc.

 ## URL